-

 The general FDI Screening mechanism applies to:

-- The acquisition of control over (a part of) vital providers or companies active in the field of sensitive technology; and
+- the acquisition of control over (a part of) managers of corporate campuses, vital providers or companies active in the field of sensitive technology; and

-The first category of companies that fall within the scope, vital providers, is defined as companies that operate, manage or make available a service whose continuity is vital to Dutch society.
+The first category of companies that fall within the scope are managers of corporate campuses.
+On 19 June 2024, the BTI published a policy rule regarding transactions involving managers of corporate campuses.
+The second category of companies that fall within the scope, vital providers, is defined as companies that operate, manage or make available a service whose continuity is vital to Dutch society.
 The FDI screening mechanism applies to certain providers of: (i) transport of heat, (ii) nuclear facilities, (iii) air transport, (iv) port operations, (v) banking services, (vi) infrastructure for the financial markets, (vii) extractable energy qualify as vital provider, and (viii) mangers of tech business campuses.
-The second category, providers of sensitive technologies, includes in any case strategic goods (dual use and military goods) and certain highly sensitive technology such as semiconductors, high assurance, photonics and quantum technology.
+The third category, providers of sensitive technologies, includes in any case strategic goods (dual use and military goods) and certain highly sensitive technology such as semiconductors, high assurance, photonics and quantum technology.

 Investments made in violation of a prohibition issued by the Minister are in principle void.
 The Minister may impose an administrative fine of up to 10% of the group turnover of the companies concerned.